 Let’s say you give your new subscriber a free list of items they should have in their kitchen.
 If this person is looking for things to put in their kitchen, they’re probably thinking about decorating it too.
 So why not sell them on some items to decorate?
 The tripwire page could be something along the lines of “The Ultimate Guide to Redecorating Your Kitchen.”

-They are an excellent way to test your audience’s interest in a topic before you create a more significant product that may take months of your time to create.
-This is another way to make sure that the product you create does not fail.
+They are an excellent way to test your audience’s interest in a topic before creating a more effective product that may take months of your time to complete.
+This is another way to ensure that the product you create does not fail.

 4. Create a Paid Newsletter

-A paid newsletter as a form of making money is often overlooked, because who even does paid newsletters anymore?
+A paid newsletter is often overlooked as a form of making money because who even does paid newsletters anymore?
 I do, I do!
 And it is going well for me!
-I am a case study that paid newsletters actuly work!
+I am a case study that paid newsletters actually work!

 Why not charge a monthly or even a weekly fee for people to get the content they want?
-If it is saving them time, making them money, or helping them in a big way, people will gladly pay for a newsletter.
+If it saves them time, makes them money, or helps them in a big way, people will gladly pay for a newsletter.
 People love a shortcut.

 If you’re going to charge for a newsletter, you just have to make sure it is worthwhile for your subscribers.

 For example, with my email newsletter, the Blogging Money Update, I charge subscribers $20 a month to get three emails from me every week.
-In those emails, I give them 10-15 sponsored post opportunities, all ranging from $65-$5,000 each.
+In exchange, my subscribers receive 10-15 sponsored post opportunities in those emails, all ranging from $65-$5,000 each.